 Wheelchair Accessible Service

 For anyone requesting wheelchair accessible service, please contact the UC Davis Police Department at 754-COPS beginning October 20, 2014.

 The Department of Campus Recreation and Unions comprises more than 60 career staff and more than 800 student employees and volunteers who invest their energy and creativity into inspiring others to maintain balanced lifestyles through recreation and leisure activiites.
 The department is a student-focused organization, placing an emphasis on student development and leadership opportunities.
 Find out how you can get involved with Mobility Services by calling 530-752-1730.
 For a comprehensive list of student employment and volunteer opportunities with Campus Recreation and Unions, click here.
 Check Aggie Job Link for current openings.

 Mobility Assistance Shuttle Assistant

-Under the direction of the Assistant Director, the Mobility Assistance Shuttle Assistant will be responsible for providing services to students, faculty and staff with temporary or permanent disabilities.
+Under the direction of the Assistant Director, the Mobility Assistance Shuttle Assistant will be responsible for providing services to students with temporary or permanent disabilities and staff/faculty with temporary disabilities.
 This includes transportation, scheduling, customer service and other duties as assigned.
 Must possess valid driver's license and become enrolled in the DMV Pull Notice System.
 Qualifications include excellent driving abilities, interpersonal skills, punctuality and dependability, and attention to detail.